ShuchangYe-bib/SGSeg/README.md

 ## Evaluations
-To evaluate the performace of our model:
+To evaluate the performance of our model:
 1. Specify the path of the pretrained model in ```checkpoint_path``` parameter in ```config/training.yaml```

 2. Run evaluation ```python evaluate.py```